-Atira is a small asteroid with an orbit that is entirely confined within Earth's orbit.
+Atira is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified Atira as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Atira orbits the sun every 233 days (0.64 years), coming as close as 0.50 AU and reaching as far as 0.98 AU from the sun.
-Based on its brightness and the way it reflects light, Atira is probably between 1.461 to 3.266 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to Mount Everest.
+Based on its brightness and the way it reflects light, Atira is probably between 1.461 to 3.266 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to Mount Everest.

 The rotation of Atira has been observed.
 It completes a rotation on its axis every 3.40 days.